-Individuals filing an Interdistrict Transfer appeal with the San Mateo County Board of Education must submit copies of letters from the denying district to verify that the district’s entire appeals process has been completed.
+Individuals filing an Interdistrict Attendance Appeal with the San Mateo County Board of Education must submit copies of letters from the denying district to verify that the district’s entire appeals process has been completed.

-County Board of Education Policy and Regulation on Interdistrict Transfer Appeals
+County Board of Education Policy and Regulation on Interdistrict Attendance Appeals

 On March 20, 2019, the San Mateo County Board of Education adopted revisions to the Board Policy and Regulation that guide its hearings on Interdistrict Attendance Appeals.

 You may use the links below to obtain copies of these documents.

 - Board Policy on Interdistrict Attendance Appeal

 - Board Policy on Interdistrict Attendance Appeal (Spanish)

 - Board Regulation on Interdistrict Attendance Appeals Handbook